-DCOPN reached out to the DBHDS for their input regarding the proposed project and has not received a response.
+DCOPN reached out to the DBHDS for their input, but DBHDS did not provide feedback regarding the proposed project.

 3. The extent to which the application is consistent with the State Medical Facilities Plan;

 Section 32.1-102.2:1 of the Code of Virginia calls for the State Health Services Plan Task Force to develop, by November 1, 2022, recommendations for a comprehensive State Health Services Plan (SHSP).
 In the interim, DCOPN will consider the consistency of the proposed project with the predecessor of the SHSP, the SMFP.